Northern Vietnam Vermicelli Noodles with Grilled Pork Meatballs (Bun Cha Hanoi)

 Instructions

-1. Season the pork.
+1. Season pork.
 In a large mixing bowl, combine ground pork, fish sauce, oyster sauce, brown sugar, ground black pepper, roasted rice powder, MSG, lemongrass, garlic, and shallots.

 2. Make patties and grill.
 To prevent the ground pork mixture from sticking to your hands, oil them with vegetable oil.
 Roll the mixture into 32 small patties.
 Grill the patties over charcoal fire for a more authentic taste, about 8 minutes per side or until lightly charred.
 You can also pan-fry the patties on high heat on the stovetop or air-fry them at 350°F, about 5 minutes per side.